aybarsinci/BulkToPDF/README.md

 - **Drag-and-Drop UI**: Drop a folder (or browse to one) and kick off, pause-free conversion instantly.
 - **Downloadable Zip**: Converted PDFs are bundled into a single zip file when the process completes.
 - **Cross-platform**: A shared codebase drives both Windows (via Microsoft Office automation) and macOS/Linux (via headless LibreOffice).
-- **Safe Concurrency**: A multi-threaded conversion pipeline with backend-specific locks keeps the UI responsive while avoiding LibreOffice/COM conflicts.
-- **Flexible Output Modes**: Toggle between skipping unsupported file types or copying them into the output archive unchanged.
+- **Flexible Output Modes**: Toggle between skipping other file types or copying them into the output archive unchanged.
 - **Smart Filtering**: Always skips OS temp files (`.DS_Store`, `Thumbs.db`, `~$...`) to keep output clean in either mode.
 - **Robust Error Reporting**: Numbered error log with clear status messaging and aggregated failure counts.
+- **Exportable Error Logs**: Save a detailed `BulkToPDF_errors.txt` report after each run with failures.

 ## Usage

 This tool is ideal for individuals and businesses needing to digitize batches of documents, streamline workflow processes, or manage document conversions without relying on online services.

+## Run the App (Binaries)

+**Windows**
+- Download the latest `BulkToPDF.exe`.
+- Ensure Microsoft Word and Excel are installed (the converter uses Office automation).
+- Double-click the executable.
+Windows SmartScreen may warn about unknown publishers; click **More info → Run anyway** if you trust the app.

+**macOS**
+- Download `BulkToPDF-macOS.zip` and unzip it to reveal `BulkToPDF.app`.
+- Optional: move the app into `/Applications` for easier access.
+- Because the build is unsigned, macOS may block the first launch.
+Either right-click the app and choose **Open**, or run `xattr -r -d com.apple.quarantine BulkToPDF.app` in Terminal.
+- Install LibreOffice (see prerequisites below) and open it once from Applications so the OS finishes verification before running the headless converter.

-## Getting Started
+## Getting Started (from source)

 1. Clone the repository and install dependencies into a virtual environment: